apidoc/grunt-apidoc/README.md

 }
 ```

-Use only one src and one dest, apidoc search in subdirs for files with apidoc-parameters.
+Use only one src and one dest, apiDoc search in subdirs for files with apidoc-parameters.

 ### Additional options

-All `apidoc` options can be used within options-block, see [apiDoc configure](http://apidocjs.com/#configure) for details.
+All `apiDoc` options can be used within options-block, see [apiDoc configure](http://apidocjs.com/#configure) for details.

 * <code>src:</code> Source files directory.
 * <code>dest:</code> Destination directory, where the documentation will be created.